Liechtenstein VASPs to Collect Travel Rule Data from Users

 Aiming for regulatory clarity, the FMA allows local companies to discover the details they need through other sources, not only relying on the VASP counterparty to inform them.
 This shows how the FMA understands the crypto regulatory scenario and enables the VASPs of Liechtenstein to play by the rules even though other jurisdictions are still not Travel Rule ready.

 Knowing which company is on the other side of the transfer is a challenge in itself, and even more so during this Travel Rule transition period.
-The FMA recognizes it and states that "Various methods can be used to identify the counterparty", such as using a Travel Rule protocol (like TRP or OpenVASP) or inquiring about the user.
+The FMA recognizes it and states that "Various methods can be used to identify the counterparty", such as using a Travel Rule protocol (like TRP) or inquiring about the user.
 We can help you with all of those.
 Still, we will dive into the latter, which allows your Liechteinsteiner VASP to be compliant even when transacting with international VASPs that do not have Travel Rule obligations yet.

 Why 21 Travel Rule is tailored to Liechtenstein VASPs